Risks of Joint Estate Planning

 It is also common for bank accounts or other financial assets to be jointly owned between parents and children; this is often done to minimize probate or help older or widowed parents manage their finances.

 While such arrangements may be entered into with good intentions, problems and issues can rapidly arise.
 For instance, these agreements can become fertile ground for potential elder abuse.
 In other cases, these arrangements can cause tension between family members who may have believed that one child was holding an asset in trust for all other children.
 In contrast, that child believes something completely different.
 Any such misunderstanding or dispute can lead to expensive, prolonged litigation that may completely negate the initial financial benefits that motivated the arrangement in the first place or defeat any estate plan that was in place.

 Other than prolonged and expensive litigation, other typical risks of joint ownership may include:

 - Frozen assets (often for the duration of the dispute or litigation);

 - Health impact on the person whose assets are at issue.

 Contact Our Specialized Trusts Lawyers for Guidance on How to Protect Yourself in a Joint Ownership Arrangement

 Understanding the potential pitfalls and legal risks of joint ownership is important before entering into such an arrangement.
-Speaking with a knowledgeable and strategic estates lawyer can help you protect yourself in the long run.
+Speaking with a knowledgeable and strategic estate lawyer can help you protect yourself in the long run.
 To obtain legal guidance about the options available to you, contact Sweatman Law Firm online or at 905-337-3307 to arrange an appointment.
-For your convenience, we have offices located in Oakville, Milton and Georgetown.
+For your convenience, we have offices located in Oakville, Milton, and Georgetown.